-Asian shares mixed as markets await moves by Federal Reserve
+Shares gain as Evergrande says it will make interest payment

 On Tuesday, nerves appeared to steady after a selloff on Monday.

-In other trading, U.S. benchmark crude oil picked up 92 cents to $71.41 per barrel in electronic trading on the New York Mercantile Exchange.
+In other trading, U.S. benchmark crude oil picked up $1.04 to $71.53 per barrel in electronic trading on the New York Mercantile Exchange.
 It gained 35 cents to $70.49 on Tuesday.